Arrow BOOK

 When to consider other options

-If symptoms persist or if the SPG block provides limited benefit, your consultant may discuss:
+If symptoms persist or the sphenopalatine ganglion block provides limited benefit, your consultant may discuss other treatments such as:

 Safety note